Record Storage and Transfer Guidelines

 difficult to carry and do not stack well.
 Standard archival

-records storage boxes are available from the Archives.
+records storage boxes are available from the Archivist for packing permanent records.

 this time the files should be removed from hanging folders